Docklands, Victoria: Early history

-Before the foundation of Melbourne, Docklands was a wetlands area consisting of a large salt lake and a giant swamp (known as West Melbourne Swamp) at the mouth of the Moonee Ponds Creek.
+Before the foundation of Melbourne, it was a large wetlands area of the Yarra River estuary consisting of a large salt water lagoon and a giant swamp at the mouth of the Moonee Ponds Creek.
 It was one of the open hunting grounds of the Wurundjeri people, who created middens around the edges of the lake.
+The lake was populated by fauna including native black swans and wild ducks as well and earlier, with its connection to Hobsons Bay, such marine life as snapper and swordfish.

-At Melbourne's foundation, John Batman set up his home on Batman's Hill at Docklands, marking the westernmost point of the settlement.
-However, the rest of the area remained largely unused for decades.
+In 1835, Vandemonian John Batman established a home on Batman's Hill, marking the westernmost point of a new settlement.
+The rest of the area, however, remained largely unused for decades.
+The swamp, known as Batman's Swamp, and later West Melbourne Swamp was a major source of nuisance to the colony, considered ugly and unsanitary and produced a strong unpleasant smell.

+The first plans to reclaim the swamp issue were presented on 5 May 1858 by engineer Alexander Kennedy Smith to the Philosophical Institute of Victoria and proposed a system of three canals and a road to Footscray.
+While the reclamation did not proceed, the road did.
+Swamp Road (now Dynon Road) was completed in 1863 and included two bridges across the north of the lagoon.

 The advent of rail infrastructure in the late 1860s saw the city's industry gradually expand into the area.
+By 1878, Moonee Ponds Creek became a series of drainage canals with a system of bluestone constructions helping to funnel the salty water further south.

 The earliest extensive plans to develop the area was in the 1870s, when a plan was prepared to extend the Hoddle Grid westward, following the curve of the Yarra River and effectively doubling its size.
 The plan proposed several gridlike blocks with an ornamental public garden and lake in the shape of the United Kingdom, occupying the site of the salt lake.
 However, expansion of the grid westward was abandoned in favor of a northward extension.